awsdocs/aws-kms-developer-guide/doc_source/delete-keystore.md

 When you delete a custom key store, AWS KMS deletes all metadata about the custom key store from KMS, including information about its association with an AWS CloudHSM cluster\.
 This operation does not affect the AWS CloudHSM cluster, its HSMs, or its users\.
 You can create a new custom key store that is associated with the specified cluster, but you cannot undo the delete operation\.

-You can only delete a custom key store that is disconnected from AWS KMS and does not contain any customer master keys \(CMKs\)\.
+You can only delete a custom key store that is disconnected from AWS KMS and does not contain any AWS KMS keys\.
 Before you delete a custom key store, do the following\.
-+ Verify that you will never need to use any of the CMKs in the key store for any [cryptographic operations](use-cmk-keystore.md)\.
-Then [schedule deletion](delete-cmk-keystore.md) of all of the CMKs from the key store\.
-For help finding the CMKs in a custom key store, see [Find the CMKs in a custom key store](find-key-material.md#find-cmk-in-keystore)\.
++ Verify that you will never need to use any of the KMS keys in the key store for any [cryptographic operations](use-cmk-keystore.md)\.
+Then [schedule deletion](delete-cmk-keystore.md) of all of the KMS keys from the key store\.
+For help finding the KMS keys in a custom key store, see [Find the KMS keys in a custom key store](find-key-material.md#find-cmk-in-keystore)\.
-+ Confirm that all CMKs have been deleted\.
-To view the CMKs in a custom key store, see [Viewing CMKs in a custom key store](view-cmk-keystore.md)\.
++ Confirm that all KMS keys have been deleted\.
+To view the KMS keys in a custom key store, see [Viewing KMS keys in a custom key store](view-cmk-keystore.md)\.
 + [Disconnect the custom key store](disconnect-keystore.md) from AWS KMS\.

 Instead of deleting the custom key store, consider [disconnecting it](disconnect-keystore.md) from its associated AWS CloudHSM cluster\.
-While a custom key store is disconnected, you can manage the custom key store and its customer master keys \(CMKs\)\.
-But you cannot create or use CMKs in the custom key store\.
+While a custom key store is disconnected, you can manage the custom key store and its AWS KMS keys\.
+But you cannot create or use KMS keys in the custom key store\.
 You can reconnect the custom key store at any time\.

 If you have deleted all custom key stores from all Regions of your AWS account and you do not plan to create any more, you should [delete the service\-linked role](authorize-key-store.md#authorize-kms) that AWS KMS uses for custom key stores\.